 Tunnel day!
 A Shire Cruisers hire boat was also to go through, and they had arrived yesterday evening, and carried up to the tunnel.
 We took some things off the roof before making our way to Tunnel End, where we met the C&RT staff.
 John was to be our pilot.

 Hire boat waiting behind us

 The trip took 1 hour and 40 minutes for the three mile tunnel.
 James had to crouch for most of the way and hit his head several times with the hard hat.
-The bow thrusters was very useful at times as there several places where there were kinks or crooked sections We had to stop to phone the base on three occasions just to inform them of our progress.
+The bow thruster was very useful at times as there were several places where there were kinks or crooked sections.
+We had to stop to phone the base on three occasions just to inform them of our progress.

 The tunnel goes through bare rock in places, and has a brick roof in other places.
 Chicken wire and concrete had been applied in other areas.
 They are very proud of the three superlatives: the longest, highest (in altitude) and the deepest (below ground) canal tunnel in the UK.

 We unloaded our pilot, together with boxes of equipment, at the tunnel entrance, and continued to the visitor moorings just round the corner.
 The hire boat came through a little while later.
 There were three boats waiting to make the journey the other way.

 Sadly when we checked the camera, we discovered that one of the settings was wrong and nothing had been recorded.
 If anyone wants to see what it’s like try Standedge Tunnel Time lapse as a Google search and there are several to choose from.

 We discovered that there was a cafe in the old mill building next to our mooring, and decided to try it for breakfast.